-My father always raved on about Schweitzer, so one day i decided to read up on him.
-I was amazed at his care for creation, even down to the humble ant.
+My father always raved on about Schweitzer, so one day I decided to read up on him.
+Amazed at his care for creation, from monkeys and Pelicans, to say nothing of cats and dogs, even down to the minutae of humble ants.
 In his Congo hospital he kept a menagerie of animals.

-Begone, melancholia, blessing beckons
+Begone, melancholia Begone, melancholia,

 blessing beckons from Bach’s well-tempered world,

 joyful odes recreated on a lead-lined piano.

-mathematical joy, chroma chords,
+mathematical joy, sacred chroma-chords

-almost-eternal that octave “leap”.
+make almost-Olympian octave “leap”.

 Did operatic parrot screech compete?

-Did roguish monkeys press random keys,
+Did roguish pet monkeys press random keys,

-pick through pockets as you played,
+or pick pocket as you played,

-causing your generous laugh?
+causing your overweight laugh?

 Did Bach’s hope holistically heal

-bewitched hearts in Lambarene?
+bewitched pagan hearts in Lambarene,

-Piano melodies musically haloed
+piano melodies sonically haloed

-that Congo jungle compound;
+that rainforest Congo compound;

 the lion not yet lying down with the lamb.*